JetBrains/marketplace-docs/topics/Documentation_Page.md

 * Documentation makes your product look more professional and reliable and helps build trust in it.
 * Documentation is a way to support your current users.
 If they find answers in documentation, this will decrease the support load, which is crucial for a small team.
 Good documentation also often leads to higher rating of a plugin.

+## Create documentation for your plugin

+To add documentation for your plugin, install the [Writerside plugin](https://plugins.jetbrains.com/plugin/20158-writerside) for IntelliJ IDEs and start writing docs inside your development environment.

 You can use not only common Markdown but a variety of semantic markup elements and attributes tailored specifically to create documentation, like: